design-patterns-in-ruby/design-patterns-in-ruby/README.md

 ---
 ### COMPOSITE

-The composite deisgn pattern is a structural pattern used to represent objects that have a hierarchical tree structure.
+The composite deisgn pattern is a structural pattern used to represent objects that have a **hierarchical tree structure**.
 It allows for the uniform treatment of both individual leaf nodes and of branches composed of many nodes.

 The implementation in the book is inflexible and doesn't allow Tasks to be dynamically created and doesn't allow dynamically splitting tasks into subtasks.
 To subdivide a task into multiple subtasks, the class of the leaf Task must be changed to a CompositeTask before children can be added.
 A better solution would be to use a single Node class for both leaves and internal nodes.
 With this implementation, leaf nodes can have children added without the need to change it's class.